 Keith Cormican is a dietitian from the UK.
 He says that skipping meals isn’t a good idea for getting rid of your beer belly.
 Doing so just makes people feel hungrier later on in the day, causing them to overeat at their next meal.
 Skipping and delaying meals increases the release of the hormone ghrelin which tends produce an emotional response that causes people to eat more high sugar, high fat junk foods.
 He suggests focusing your meals around vegetables and “lean protein,” by which he probably means beans.

 Beer-Belly Buster #4: Lift Heavy Weights

-Posted on December 30, 2016 9:59 am, in Brews, Fitness, For The Guys and tagged beer belly, circuit training, fitness, goals, gut, lift heavy weights, low-calorie beer, muscle.
+Posted on December 30, 2016 9:59 am, in Fitness Freak, For The Guys, The Brewski and tagged beer belly, circuit training, fitness, goals, gut, lift heavy weights, low-calorie beer, muscle.
 Bookmark the permalink.
 Leave a comment.